 - In the first study, we analyzed future energy storage procurement in California and found that the "cross-over" point for cost-effective longer-duration storage (8-10 hours) is in sight over the next 5-10 years driven by resource adequacy and reliability needs and value.
-See Attachment B of our report for details of this study. - In the second study, we screened the cost-effectiveness of around 100 individual gas peaker units' replacement with energy storage under the challenging system conditions observed in 2020 and found that replacing peakers' output with energy storage would require either significantly overbuilding storage MW or installing longer-duration storage.
+See Attachment B (Cost-Effectiveness of Future Procurement) of our report for details of this study. - In the second study, we screened the cost-effectiveness of around 100 individual gas peaker units' replacement with energy storage under the challenging system conditions observed in 2020 and found that replacing peakers' output with energy storage would require either significantly overbuilding storage MW or installing longer-duration storage.
 The study investigated economic trade-offs among various storage configurations, with durations of 4-10 hours and considering standalone development vs. pairing with solar.
-See Attachment C of our report for details of this study.
+See Attachment C (Cost-Effectiveness of Peaker Replacement) of our report for details of this study.